OfirMatasas/Notify/README.md

 ## 🤝 How to Contribute

 Guidelines for other developers who would like to contribute to the project will be provided here.

-## 🧪 Tests

-Examples of how to run tests for the application will be provided here.